 Three levels of air pollution emission controls are specified by 40 CFR 264.1084 - Container Level 1, Container Level 2 and Container Level 3.
-Container Level 1 controls are typically the easiest to implement.
-The level of control required is dependent upon the size of the container, the maximum vapor pressure of the waste contained in the container, and if the waste is undergoing stabilization within the container.
+The level of control required is dependent upon the size of the container, the maximum vapor pressure of the waste contained in the container, and if the waste within the container is undergoing waste stabilization.

-Containers which meet Container Level 3 criteria may comply with Subpart CC requirements by using a container vented directly through a closed-vent system to an alternative control device.
+Containers which meet Container Level 3 criteria may comply with Subpart CC requirements by using a container vented directly through a closed-vent system to an enclosed combustion device.